A topic from the subject of Biochemistry in Chemistry.

 Data Analysis

-The data from vitamin biochemistry experiments can be analyzed using a variety of statistical techniques.
-These techniques can be used to determine the significance of the results and to draw conclusions about the biochemistry of vitamins.
+Data from vitamin biochemistry experiments are analyzed using various statistical techniques to determine the significance of results and draw meaningful conclusions.

 Applications